 Where to stay in Huaraz

-Many locals in Huaraz use their homes as an income source through Airbnb.
-A lot of accommodation in Huaraz is a B&B style.
-Most of them offer private room and private bathroom with internet included in the price.
+Many locals in Huaraz use their homes as an income source, so a lot of accommodation in Huaraz is a Bed & Breakfast style.
+Most of them offer a private room and a private bathroom with Internet included in the price.

-Keep in mind that most houses don’t have heating.
-To stay warm, hotels provide thicker blankets.
+Whether you use a Bed & Breakfast, a hostel or a hotel, keep in mind that most buildings don’t have heating.
+To stay warm, they provide you with thicker blankets.
 Huaraz has plenty of hotels and hostels to choose from.
 Smaller towns in the valley also have decent accommodation options.
-The great thing is, breakfast with morning coca tea is often included.
+The great thing is that breakfast with morning coca tea is often included.

 - guinea pig